geodynamics/aspect/doc/sphinx/user/extending/plugin-types/heating-models.md

 The remaining functions that need to be implemented are used in postprocessing as well as handling run-time parameters.
 The exact meaning of these member functions is documented in the [aspect::HeatingModel::Interface](https://aspect.geodynamics.org/doc/doxygen/namespaceaspect_1_1HeatingModel.html) class documentation.
-SOme of the functions listed have a default implementation, as discussed on the documentation page just mentioned.
+Some of the functions listed have a default implementation, as discussed on the documentation page just mentioned.